elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 data from an {abbr}`FMCW` radar to demonstrate one such an application: target detection.

+% TODO: Link to FMCW callout
-Roughly, an FMCW radar works like this (see box "A simple FMCW radar system" for more detail):
+Roughly, an {abbr}`FMCW` radar works like this (see box "A simple FMCW radar system" for more detail):

 A signal with changing frequency is generated.
 This signal is